bfct/issues/.github/PULL_REQUEST_TEMPLATE.md

 # Configuration Updates
 Please note any config/secrets updates that are linked to these changes
 - s3://control-worshiptrac/churchtrac/credentials.php - Add `'GEOCODIO_API_KEY' => '123456677u8'`

+---
+title: Blogging Like a Hacker
+labels: type:pullrequest
+assignees: bfct
+---